department-of-veterans-affairs/vagov-content/pages/education/other-va-education-benefits/veap.md

 <div class="feature" markdown="1">

-### Can I get this benefit?
+## Can I get this benefit?

-You can get this benefit if you went into the service for the first time between January 1, 1977, and June 30, 1985, and you meet all of the requirements listed below.
+You can get this benefit if you meet all of the requirements listed below.

-**All of these must be true:**
+**All of these must be true.
+You:**
+  - Entered service for the first time between January 1, 1977, and June 30, 1985, **and**
-  - You opened and put money into your VEAP account before April 1, 1987, **and**
+  - Opened and put money into your VEAP account before April 1, 1987, **and**
-  - You put in $25–$2,700 on your own, **and**
+  - Put in $25–$2,700 on your own, **and**
-  - You finished your first period of service and didn't receive a dishonorable discharge
+  - Finished your first period of service and didn't receive a dishonorable discharge

-### Who’s covered?
-Veterans
 </div>

-### What benefits can I get?
+## What benefits can I get?
 Money for tuition

 ------

-### How do I get this benefit?
+## How do I get this benefit?

 You’ll need to apply. <br>
 [Apply for benefits](/education/how-to-apply/).

+### If you're on active duty

+You'll need to have Education Services Officer approve your enromment, and your Commanding Officer verify your service.

+### If you've started training

+Take your application and Member Copy of DD Form 214 to your school or employer.
+Ask them to complete VA Form 22-1999, Enrollment Certification, and send all the forms to us.

-### What’s covered under VEAP education benefits?
+## What’s covered under VEAP education benefits?

 We’ll help you pay for these types of training, programs, and fees: